 7.1) Valve Growth Strategy

 Being one of the pioneers of online game developers, Valve could capture quite a considerable market share.
-Moreover, the successful product launches such as Half-Life and Counter-Strike helped them create a loyal gamers' base that would support their subsequent releases.
-The company then was able to capitalize their business launching new models such as the social distribution network, called Steam.
+Moreover, successful product launches such as Half-Life and Counter-Strike helped them create a loyal gamers base that would support their subsequent releases.
+The company then capitalized its business, launching new models such as the social distribution network called Steam.

-The facts mentioned above helped Valve grow fast, but here I list two other different factors that maybe you don't know about the company that could be applied to your business too.
+The facts mentioned above helped Valve grow fast, but here I list two other factors you may not know about the company you could apply to your business.